There are many practical life skills that children don’t seem to be taught anymore, at least not how they were when we were growing up.

 Teach Them to Be Cautious Online

-While you’ve probably taught your kid to be careful online, on social media, and the dangers of posting their information for the world to see, things change when a kid is off on their own.
+While you’ve probably taught your kid to be careful online, on social media, and about the dangers of posting their information for the world to see, things change when a kid is off on their own.

 Social media is here to stay.
-Not only are there dangers to posting online and on social media sites, but teach your college-age child that what they post on social media could come back to haunt them.
+Not only are there dangers to posting online and on social media sites, but also teach your college-age child that what they post on social media could come back to haunt them.

-Many employers search for their potential employee’s social media accounts, and what they find can ruin their chances of getting a good job.
+Many employers search for their potential employees’ social media accounts, and what they find can ruin their chances of getting a good job.
 Teach your child not to post anything online that he would be embarrassed for a potential employer to see.

 Teach Them Time Management Skills